mo8047/TryHackMe-Room-Reports/Cyber Security 101/Networking/Nmap: The Basics #29/Notes.md

 Question 1: How many TCP ports are open on the target system at 10.10.219.96?

 ![](Picture3.png)
-I ran th **-p-** command to go through all the ports and list the most common ones
+I ran the **-p-** command to go through all the ports and list the most common ones
 ![](Picture4.png)
 These were the retrieved ports that were open on the target site